 9. Predictive Models

-We are building a large library of predictive models that run on top of the Tuva data model.
-These predictive models are classical machine learning models, such as logistic regression, random forrest, and xg-boost.
+The Tuva Project is building a large library of predictive models that run on top of the Tuva data model.
+These models include classical machine learning models, such as logistic regression, random forrest, and xg-boost.

 All the predictive models we are building fall into two categories: